 4.9.3.3 Code 131: Manual DRO

 A manual diagnostic routine to check the motor encoder and table encoders.
 Turn the X hand wheel to display the encoder readings.
-This code will display the actual DRO counts and the raw encoder counts before the calibration and backlash factors have been factors into the counts.
+This code will display the actual DRO counts and the raw encoder counts.